HJ959/stereo_pan_recorder/README.md

 # Website: https://henryjames.space

 #############################################################
-# This script will record audio from a microphone
-# after 9.45 mins of audio has been recorded it
-# will compile the audio into the master audio file
-# each time it compiles to the master audio file
-# it will subtly incrememnt the pan so each iteration
-# of audio is in a different position covering the
+This script will record audio from a microphone, after a specified amount of input time it will compile the audio into the master audio file.
+Each audio recording is bounced to the master audio file but has the pan subtly increment so each iteration of audio is in a different position covering the stereo field.

-# space.
-Each audio file will have the correct gain
-# applied when being mixed with the master so to not
-# cause clipping after many hours of recording, the
+Each audio file will have the correct gain applied when being mixed with the master so to not cause clipping after many hours of recording.

-# script should be ran over night and the overall
-# piece will be the collection of nights through different
-# windows in the house
+Possible uses for the script include creating 'soundlapses' of environments in nature or recording musicians to create interesting sound pieces that seem to capture the bredth of a performance in a compressed time.

+I've been running this script on Mac OS with a focusrite Saffire Pro 14 interface as well as creating a portable version with a raspberry pi powered by external power bank with the native instrument’s audio interface.
+Another cheap interface that's compatible with the Pi is the Behringer U-Control.

 # tools you will need to run this script: FFMPEG, FFPROBE